rchildree/furman/ltn-315/syllabus.md

 # LTN 315 &nbsp; Research and Translation Methods (Seneca, *De Brevitate Vitae*)

+> *quaedam tempora ēripiuntur nōbīs, quaedam subdūcuntur, quaedam effluunt: turpissima tamen est iactūra...*
+> Some amount of time is ripped away from us, some is stolen, some slips away: but to throw it away is obscene
+>
+> — Seneca, *Ep.* 1.1

 ### Course info
 Furman Hall 127
 TR 11:30–12:45